 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-Because your law school application provides information relevant to certification to a state bar, you should fully disclose on the application any information that may in any way reflect on character and fitness to practice law.
+Your law school application provides information relevant to certification to a state bar, which you should fully disclose on an admissions application.
 Law schools are required to provide bar examiners in every state with an assessment of the student's character and fitness for the practice of law.
-This requirement can include information you provided on your application, including prior criminal proceedings or other disciplinary actions.
-Failure to fully disclose this information on the law school application can result in revocation of the admission offer, disenrollment after matriculation or other disciplinary action.
+This requirement can include information provided on your application, including prior criminal proceedings, discipline by an academic institution, and/or other disciplinary actions.
+Failure to disclose this information on the law school application can lead to an admission offer being rescinded. revocation of the admission offer, disenrollment after matriculation or other disciplinary action.
 Applicants are required to promptly advise the Admissions Office of any changes to the facts presented in their application once it has been submitted, leading up to matriculation.
 Applicants are required to promptly advise the Vice Dean's Office of any changes to the facts presented in their application after matriculation.

-Applications are reviewed on a rolling basis; therefore, decisions are made when an application is complete.
-All decisions are disseminated electronically.
+Applications are reviewed on a rolling basis.
+Decisions are made on completed applications only.
+All decisions are distributed electronically.
 Review typically begins in November for the fall class and September for the spring class.
 The decision of the Admissions Committee is final.

 Deposits are required to reserve your seat in the class to which you have been admitted.
 All deposits are nonrefundable.
 Deposits are not transferable to the next entering class unless the applicant has been granted a deferral by the Admissions Committee prior to the deposit deadline.
 Deposits are applied to tuition upon matriculation.